-Communication from Holy Trinity Catholic School to parents is done through e-mail and the school Facebook page.
-Communication from teachers is done through notes, telephone calls, email, Google Classroom, SeeSaw, and/or other approved communication formats.
-It is important that parents read all communications from the principal and teachers in a timely manner!
+Communication from Holy Trinity Catholic School leadership, faculty, and staff is done through e-mail, the school Facebook page, the school website, text messages, notes in the student's homework folder, telephone calls, Google Classroom, SeeSaw, and/or other approved communication formats as noted by the teachers.
+It is important that parents empty their child's homework folder daily, read all communications carefully, and return completed forms in a timely manner.